itjosephk2/task-tracker-react/README.md

 #### Planned Improvements

--    [ ] I would like to redesign the laout to a two section page with an image on the right side
+-    [ ] I would like to redesign the layout to a two section page with an image on the right side
 -    [ ] I would like to brand the login page
 -    [ ] I Would like to add a forgot your password section